A quality training program and a balanced whole-food diet form the foundations in achieving body composition and fitness goals.

 Supplements can be incorporated as part of a healthy diet.
 A protein powder is a great start for beginners.
 True WPI90, WPC80 and VEGAN85 are versatile protein supplements suitable for people training to gain muscle, to lose weight or to complete a long-distance event.

-Beginners may also want to include other supplements that are goal-specific such as True MASS or POST for muscle gain, True PRO DEFINE or LEAN POST for weight loss and True ENDURANCE for prolonged/endurance exercise.
+Beginners may also want to include other supplements that are goal-specific such as True ALL-IN-ONE or POST for muscle gain, True PRO DEFINE for weight loss and True FUEL for prolonged/endurance exercise.

 It isn’t necessary to stock up on all the supplements.
 Up to three different types will cover the basics and remember that consistency in training and nutrition is key for success.